CSUF-ACM/epp-review/src/_docs/pointers-references/brief.md

 To dereference a pointer (to access the variable referenced by your pointer) simply put an {% ihighlight c++ %}*{% endihighlight %} next to the pointer.

-When working with classes or structs,to reference members or methods, you have two options:
+When working with classes or structs to reference members or methods, you have two options:
 1. {% ihighlight c++ %}(*myPointer).method{% endihighlight %}
 2. {% ihighlight c++ %}myPointer->method{% endihighlight %}